kevinsawicki/gitective/README.md

   * You want to generate stats or reports based on the commit activity in Git repositories and are looking to use Java/JGit and want a head-start in writing the code that finds the commits needed.

 ## Examples
+Shown below are several examples of using the gitective filters and commit service classes, more examples can be found in the [unit tests](https://github.com/kevinsawicki/gitective/tree/master/org.gitective.core/src/test/java/org/gitective/tests).

 ### Get the latest commit in a repository